Nav.it’s Holiday Guide for Shopping for the Holidays

 If it’s the thought that counts, make the most of a thoughtful thought with a plan.
 Thinking critically and planning ahead will help you make the most of your holiday season while saving your budget and your sanity.

 By keeping a list of recipients and updating what you’re giving them, you’ll reduce the likelihood of budget surprises.
 Not only are lists motivating, but they’ll also improve manageability and accountability.
 After all, we’re trying to keep surprises wrapped in a box, not on your statements.
 Plus, your lists will help you assess your priorities.

 Not sure how to prioritize when everyone deserves a present?
-Focus your resources where they matter most:
+To spend less, focus your resources where they matter most:

 Narrow the focus of your list of recipients by thinking of it as onion.
 First, focus on the core – your nuclear family.
 Then the next layer – extended family members.
-Then friends.
+Up next, friends.
 Then coworkers.
 Or if you’re really tight with the adoptive kinship, reorganize it.
 However your onion is layered, knowing where your priorities lie will help you move forward in tackling your list and your finite resources (your time and money).

 Ready to get down to gifting?
 We promise there are ways to wrap this up without going broke.

 Give the gift of time and rethink your presence.

 Spend quality time with family, do what you can with friends, and avoid grand materialistic gestures.
 Studies show that we derive more emotional benefit from experiences rather than possessions, so create a budget in line with these priorities.
 How best to do this?

 Remember that wealth is experiential: gift experiences.

 Assess what’s available in your backyard and check out one-tank road trips in your area.
 Chances are, there are some hidden gems waiting to be explored.

 Skipped a trip this year?
 Take advantage of low-cost airfares by booking a vacation in the future.
 Celebrate with a travel fund and apply the same lessons we’ve learned here to your vacation.
 (Budget, create a plan, find ways to execute.)